Today I’m going to tell you a juicy secret.

 People sit down to write, or they think about writing, and this fear actually stops them from writing altogether.

 Other things therapists are afraid of are audits or client record requests.
-The idea of a client reading notes, even if they’re written, can be terrifying.
-Embarrassment about the idea of notes making people look bad or un-professional can also keep someone from writing notes or being as thorough as they should be.
+The idea of a client reading progress notes, even if they’re written, can be terrifying.
+Embarrassment about the idea of notes making people look bad or un-professional can also keep therapists from writing case notes or being as thorough as they should be.

 That freaks a lot of people out.

-So a lot of us think our notes have to be perfect, and I know from experience there are therapists spending 25-30 minutes on ONE note for ONE client!
+So a lot of us think our therapy notes have to be perfect, and I know many therapists who spend 25-30 minutes on ONE note for ONE client!

-If you see ten clients, that’s already FIVE hours a week of note-writing, and if you’re only getting paid for ten hours of work.
+If you see ten clients, that’s already FIVE hours a week of writing case notes, and you’re only getting paid for ten hours of work.
 No one should be doing 50% more work than they’re getting paid for, right?
 But a lot of therapists agonize over every word in a note.

-Usually that agony is really about a lack of knowledge about what needs to be in the note.
+Usually that agony is really about a lack of knowledge about what needs to be in a progress note.

 I’ve also seen people paralyzed with worry over writing the right thing.
-They’re so concerned that they don’t write the notes at all, which is super common if someone is behind in their notes, because the idea of writing the wrong thing is so anxiety-provoking that they just don’t write the note at all.
+They’re so concerned that they don’t write the notes at all, which is actually super common if someone is behind in their notes.
+The idea of writing the wrong thing is so anxiety-provoking that they just don’t write the note at all.

 Now we need a solution, though, right?